cameras . lights . audio . jibs . aerial . production . crew

 It’s time for the holidays once again, and time to capture those precious memories - especially on Christmas Day.
 But how do you get great holiday photos & video?
 Here are some tips and ideas to keep in mind!

-Charge your batteries and have film or digital cards ready
+Charge your batteries and have digital media cards ready

 This may seem obvious (it is!), but don’t forget.
-A dead battery will make the rest of the tips pointless!
+A dead battery or a missing SD or CF Card will make the rest of the tips pointless!
+And don't forget batteries for your flash (if it takes separate batteries).

 Shoot video of the “Santa Gift”